heber-silva/CKA-Obsidian-Vault/Security/Application Security Checklist.md

 ### Network policies[](https://kubernetes.io/docs/concepts/security/application-security-checklist/#network-policies)

-- [ ]  Configure [NetworkPolicy](NetworkPolicy.md) to only allow expected ingress and egress traffic from the pods.
+- [ ](../Networking/NetworkPolicy.md) to only allow expected ingress and egress traffic from the pods.

 Make sure that your cluster provides and enforces NetworkPolicy.
 If you are writing an application that users will deploy to different clusters, consider whether you can assume that NetworkPolicy is available and enforced.